The wealth that Ibiza has is countless. Historical, cultural, natural ... the island has much to offer anyone who dares to discover it.

-Also the Romans traded with the Balearic Islands thanks to that they had certain riches like the salt, the figs or different minerals.
+The Romans also traded with the Balearic Islands because they possessed certain riches such as salt, figs or different minerals.

-The Arabs took possession of their territory in the year 902 and founded the city that today lives like capital, the old part of which receives the name of Dalt Vila (outskirts).
+The Arabs took possession of their territory in the year 902 and founded the city that today survives as capital, the old part of which receives the name of Dalt Vila (outskirts).
 Jaime I of Aragon granted the reconquest in 1235.

 The native Muslim population was then subdued and brought to new Christian settlers.
 Ibiza was incorporated to the newly founded Kingdom of Mallorca, within the Crown of Aragon.

 Already in modern times the island is dominated from the beginning of the Spanish Civil War (July of 1936) by the National side against the government of the Second Spanish Republic.